 |Featured Online Master's in Health Communication Programs|

-Online Master of Science in Communication with a Concentration in Health Communication
+Online Master of Arts in Communication with a Concentration in Health Communication

 Careers in Health Communication

 A bachelor’s and/or master’s degree in health communication can open doors to potential career paths throughout the health care industry, in areas such as public relations, social marketing, patient advocacy, health education, community health organizing, and more.
 Professionals with a background in health communication can pursue employment with biotechnology firms, social advocacy organizations, non-profits, hospitals and health departments, state and federal health agencies, health foundations, community health centers, and other related institutions with a health-related mission statement.

 Their strong written and oral communication skills, coupled with their understanding of human psychology and behavior, qualifies them to support important public health causes, empower patients through health education initiatives, and develop marketing strategies for companies that have products or services that promote consumer well-being.
 Graduates of master’s programs in health communication may assume roles such as one of the following: